fbpx

 And, of course, you need a snowman snack, so we built a snowman with marshmallows and used icing pens to make the face!

-Ezra Jack Keats is one of my favorite authors and The Snowy Day is a perfect winter book that we can all relate to!
+Ezra Jack Keats is one of my favorite authors, and The Snowy Day is a perfect winter book for us all to relate to!

 One of our favorite activities was thinking of things we do on a snow day and things we don’t do on a snow day!
 This is a great activity to help students make those important text-to-self connections!
 This is also a great turn-and-talk activity to build oral language skills!